-Connaught place is rich in fashionable clothes, stunning jewellery, Indian books, handicraft items, and electronic goods, and hence is probably the most resourceful market in Delhi, and is a perfect place to shop for some amazing products at undoubtedly affordable prices.
+For those staying in a PG near Connaught place, a visit to its markets that are rich in fashionable clothes, stunning jewellery, Indian books, handicraft items, and electronic goods is a must.
+It is probably the most resourceful market and is a best places to shop in Delhi for some amazing products at undoubtedly affordable prices.

 The market also houses many eating joints, with a wide variety of cuisines.

 Image Credit: wikimedia